aregsar/aregsarblog/about.md

 # About Me

-Hi, my name is Areg and I help development teams rapidly build and deploy reliable and maintainable web applications.
+Hi, my name is Areg and I am a web developer interested in the Laravel Ecosystem.

-In the past I have developed mission critical software for organizations as diverse as America Online, Autobytel and Disney.

 Below is a list of development tools and services I use: